jagrat7/swen732-JavaProject/docs/DesignDoc.md

 Improve exception handling: Proper exception handling is critical for a robust application.
 Static analysis can identify areas where exceptions are not handled correctly, allowing developers to implement more robust error handling and recovery mechanisms.

 Enhance security: By detecting potential security vulnerabilities, such as SQL injection or cross-site scripting (XSS) attacks, developers can take the necessary steps to harden the application and protect sensitive data.

-## Testing
-> _This section will provide information about the testing performed
-> and the results of the testing._

 ### Acceptance Testing
 Acceptance testing is a crucial phase in the software development lifecycle, as it ensures that the developed system meets the specified requirements and satisfies the needs of the users.
 In the context of the Hotel Management System, acceptance testing involves verifying the functionality, usability, and reliability of the system from the perspective of the end-users, such as hotel staff and guests.
 This section will outline the process of acceptance testing for the Hotel Management System.